JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 >
 > > ## Solution
 > >
 > > Investigate the RfPlasmid or Platon classification of the contig.
 Is the resistance gene contig on a chromosomal or plasmid contig.
+Look up the contig name in the Abricate --db PlasmidFinder output.
 > > {: .output}
 > {: .solution}
 {: .challenge}